untoxa/gb-photo/README.md

     cd (your cloned repository directory)

-Set GBDK_HOME environment variable:

-    set GBDK_HOME=(path to GBDK-2020 directory)

-or set it permenently in the Windows system settings
+Set GBDK_HOME environment variable from the `Makefile` into the git folder, or set it permenently in the Windows system settings.

-Run make in the MSYS2 command line:
+Run make in the Cigwin terminal:

     make